How Bulk Bag Unloaders Put Safety First

-A bulk bag unloading system the first, and often only place, where your employees and your ingredients interact.
-It's also the place where bulk material handling safety starts.
-When designing a bulk bag unloading system there are ways to not only make it more efficient for your company.
-But make sure your bulk bag unloader contains these safety features, too.
+A bulk bag unloader is a system that is engineered to safely and effectively unload large or jumbo bags.
+The bulk bag unloading system is also the first place where your employees and your ingredients interact.
+This make the bulk bag unloader the part of your process where bulk material handling safety truly starts.
+When designing a bulk bag unloader system there are ways to not only make it more efficient for your company, but also make sure it contains the safety features your team needs.

 Join AZO Inc's Bill Nesti as he draws on years of experience in this brief video tour of bulk bag unloader safety considerations.
 Not only does he cover the important safety factors and nice-to-have "comfort" features for your team members, but he dives into facility safety (e.g. dust control) and even product safety (e.g., protecting it from contamination.)

-If you're considering adding or replacing bulk bag unloading capability, be sure to consider the safety recommendations in our free downloadable buying guide.
+If you're considering adding or replacing bulk bag unloader capabilities, be sure to consider the safety recommendations in our free downloadable buying guide.

 Lightly Edited Transcript Follows Below

-Hello, my name is Bill Nesti, sales manager for AZO Vital Group here to talk about bulk bag unloader safety for a few minutes.
+Hello, my name is Bill Nesti, sales manager for AZO Vital Group here to talk about jumbo bag unloading system safety for a few minutes.

 We'll start at the top of the unit here.
-If you go up to the orange colored unit, that's what we call the Traverse.
-Now, the Traverse is used for looping the bag and lifting it into place with the hoist and trolley.
-One of the fine features of that you'll notice, is that there's not only hooks for looping the bags loops onto, but it also has catch latches.
+If you go up to the orange-colored unit, that's what we call the Traverse.
+The Traverse is used for looping the bag and lifting it into place with the hoist and trolley.
+One of the fine features of that you'll notice is that there are not only hooks for looping the bags onto, but it also has catch latches.
 These are one-way position latches, so once you slide the loop over that hook, the latches lock it into place and it's a one-way arrangement.
 It cannot come out of there unless it's brought back down to the ground and an operator unhooks it.
 It's an inherent safety feature.
-In addition to that, the monorail and hoist assembly is rated for a specific load capacity, and it's also certified for that load capacity with an ample factor of safety.
+In addition to that, the monorail and hoist assembly are rated for specific load capacity, and it's also certified for that load capacity with an ample factor of safety

 Working our way down, you'll notice that the complete structure is made of robust 4-inch square structural tubing and closed on both ends.
 Fully welded, no "stitch welding" allowed.
 This gives a very robust design.
 There's no shaking or vibration to deal with.